shx-haah/shx-haah.github.io/docs/notes/lecture_notes/stat541_week6.md

 We should choose between LDA, QDA, NB, and Log regression via cross-validation.
 Generally, it is known that

-- Logistic regression with no feature transformation is similar to LDA.
-Both give linear decision boundaries.
-If $p(x\mid y=j)$ is approximately Gaussian, LDA is a bit better.
-If this fails, logistic regression is better.
+- **When there is substantial separation between the two classes, the parameter estimates for the logistic regression model are surprisingly unstable while generative models do not suffer from this problem.**

-- Logistic regression with quadratic feature transformation (with intersection terms) is similar to QDA.
-If $p(x\mid y=j)$ is approximately Gaussian, QDA is a bit better.
-If this fails, logistic regression is better.
+- **If $p(x\mid y=j)$ is approximately Gaussian, LDA, QDA, and NB are a bit better.** If this fails, logistic regression is better.

-- Logistic regression with quadratic feature transformation (without intersection terms) is similar to NB.
-If $p(x\mid y=j)$ is approximately Gaussian, NB is a bit better.
-If this fails, logistic regression is better.
+- **Logistic regression with feature transformation can be similar to LDA, QDA, and NB.** Logistic regression with no feature transformation is similar to LDA, and both give linear decision boundaries.
+Logistic regression with quadratic feature transformation (with intersection terms) is similar to QDA.
+Logistic regression with quadratic feature transformation (without intersection terms) is similar to NB.

-Generative models are computationally easier than Log regression: To use QDA,LDA, and NB in practice, we estimate $A,b,c$ by plugging the estimators for $\mu,\Sigma,\pi$, which is easy to compute.
+- **Generative models are computationally easier than Log regression:** To use QDA,LDA, and NB in practice, we estimate $A,b,c$ by plugging the estimators for $\mu,\Sigma,\pi$, which is easy to compute.
 On the contrast, we need optimization techniques, such as GD and NR, in Log regression.

-QDA can run into problems when some classes only have a few observations as we have to estimate $\Sigma_j$ for each class.
+- **QDA can run into problems when some classes only have a few observations.** This is because we have to estimate $\Sigma_j$ for each class.
 For example, consider image classification of animals.
 Observations $X$ is high dimensional but only a couple of images of Walruses.
 So $\Sigma_{\rm Walrus}$ is tough to estimate, and QDA performs poorly.